 NOTE: These instructions work great on Windows 10 as well.

-Step 1: Download ImgBurn software from here and install the same on your PC.
+Step 1: Download the popular ImgBurn software from here and install the same on your PC.
 As some of you know, ImgBurn is free software and is compatible with all recent versions of Windows, both 32-bit and 64-bit systems.

 Step 2: Launch ImgBurn, click Create image file from files/folder.
 Drag and drop the ISO file to ImgBurn window to add it to the source list.